icelandic-lt/revoxx/README.md

 - **Revoxx** makes recording of speech fast, reliable and convenient for the recording engineer and the voice talent
 - Integrates all necessary tools to check if recordings & equipment meet your expected requirements
-- Realtime feedback for recording levels, mel spectrograms, max. recorded frequency, etc.
+- **Realtime feedback** for recording levels, mel spectrograms, max. recorded frequency, etc.
-- Probes audio equipment for supported settings (e.g. Sample Rate, Bit Depth, Input & Output channels)
+- **Probes audio equipment** for supported settings (e.g. Sample Rate, Bit Depth, Input & Output channels)
 - Recordings are organized into sessions, with consistent audio settings & metadata for all recordings
-- Choose from different industry-standard presets for target Peak / RMS levels and use Monitoring mode to calibrate your inputs
+- Choose from different **industry-standard presets for target Peak / RMS levels** and use **Monitoring mode** to calibrate your inputs
-- All utterances can be re-recorded as many times as you want, all raw recordings are preserved, even when deleted
+- All utterances can be re-recorded as many times as you want, all **raw recordings are preserved**, even when deleted
 - Most important functionality is available via easy to remember keyboard shortcuts

 ## Installation